velesfight/hexlet-git/INFO.md

-git is awesome!
-new line
-new line
+new text
+experiment with amend